dirkroorda/laf-fabric/docs/workbench.rst

 #. install a LAF resource somewhere on the filesystem.
 A LAF resource is a directory with a primary data file, annotation files and header files.
 #. install the LAF workbench package somewhere on a computing system.
-#. configure a calling script with the locations of the LAF directory and a work/results directory
+#. in a configuration file, adapt the locations of the LAF directory and a work/results directory
-#. write your own script, and put it where the workbench can see it
+#. write your own script, and put it in the right directory
 #. run the workbench by invoking the calling script

+The workbench provides you with a prompt, after which you can select among the available data sources, tasks and optimization flavours (see below).
+You can run your selection, modify the selection, run it again, ad libitum.
+During this session loading and unloading of data will be done only when it is really needed.
+So I you have to debug a script, you can do so without irritating waits for loading data all the time.

-The first time the workbench is used, the LAF resource will be compiled.
+The first time a source is used, the LAF resource will be compiled.
 This may take considerable time, say 10 minutes for a 2 GB resource on a Macbook Air (2012).
 All subsequent times the compiled data will be loaded directly, which takes, in the same setting, 5 to 10 seconds.
+But loading will only occur the first time when you execute a task in a session after switching to it.

 After loading the data, the workbench invokes your script.
 If your script runs too slow, there are various options to make it run quicker.
 You can declare the LAF-features that you use in your script, and the workbench will construct indexes for them, if they do not already exist.
 Indexing costs 30 to 60 seconds (still in the same setting), and the performance gain is typically 20 to 60 fold.
 There are several *optimization flavours*, but the one that builds indexes is the only one that actually manages to increase the performance.